brennanbutler01/cs6750-hci/week-4/Brainstorm-Chainstorm-Cheatstorm-Tweetstorm-IdeationStrategiesForDistributedHCIDesign.md

 Brainstorming might be less effective than individual idea generation.

-Obsorn's guidelines and rules were intended to make brainstorming more effective for groups, and includes principles like going wild with ideas and avoiding judging ideas.
+Osborn's guidelines and rules were intended to make brainstorming more effective for groups, and includes principles like going wild with ideas and avoiding judging ideas.

 Brainstorming might just be a supplement to individual ideation and not a replacement.